top of page

 HELLO!!
 Thank you for stopping inside the pages!!
 Optimal viewing is desk or lap top--mobile distorts.
 It was a challenge for me to make this website on my own but to me the Wix is best for those who need or want to do this themselves.
 It is pretty intuitive if you apply yourself to the tons of decisions you must make.

-This website is mainly to showcase Art & Personality for "Sponsors" since I do not sell anything, so it is created to be more "artsy" than perhaps informatively "functional" allowing Sponsors to get to know me....~Cathie
+This website is mainly to display Art & Personality & Community Interest for "Sponsors".
+I do not sell anything as of yet, so it is created to be more "artsy", developed to let Sponsors get to know "me"....I hope all enjoy!~Cathie

 Who AM "I" ????

-And about that unique last name---my husband Michael's last name is from Ukranian origin and actually means "half a mustache"!
+And about my unique last name---my husband Michael's last name is Ukranian origin and actually means "half a mustache"!
 Well, "his mother Mary" told me that, oh so long ago, that "someone" in the family had made the King (CZAR) Nicholais very angry and supposedly the name was then changed/bestowed upon them as an insult, by the King!!
 Well that is what I was told!

 MY "WORKING" CAREER that lead to MY COMMUNITY ART

 My "working" career really began pretty early in my Father's printing company, all through his life that he owned it, you know how "kids" always help out the family business!!
+All of us did AND we had plenty of paper around for our ART!!

-With noble interest I was hired as an Executive Assistant to the Director of The Bar Association Legal Aid and Lawyer Referral Program.
-I attended several Bar luncheons and Board meetings with my wonderful female Boss and wrote a small column periodically for the Legal Aid newsletter.
-I did have the privilege of creating a calendar for Probono Awards.
-It was caricatures of 12 prestigious judges!
+I also had the privilege of creating a calendar for Probono Awards.
+It was caricatures of 12 local prestigious judges!
 I can tell you the judges all had a great sense of humor about that project.
-My Father printed it for us--the last page was a certificate designed by me with a large gold embossed emblem!
-I think I have a calendar upstairs stored away along with a Florida coloring book my Father also printed for me!!
+I worked with all their Judicial Assistants to get it done.
+My Father printed it for us at his own Company--the last page was a certificate designed by me with a large gold embossed emblem!
+I think I have a calendar upstairs stored away ---along with a Florida coloring book I created that my Father also printed for me!!

-And lastly I use the word a lot but again I was very privileged to be employed in the Maternity Wards and NICU units at local hospitals, Lakewood Ranch Women's Medical Center and Manatee Memorial Hospital, as a trusted Hearing Technician for newborn infants.
-I also trained new technicians in the two separate hospitals.
+And lastly, I was very privileged to be employed in the "Maternity Wards and NICU Units" at local hospitals.
+In Lakewood Ranch Women's Medical Center and Manatee Memorial Hospital, as a trusted Hearing Technician for Newborn Infants!!!
+I also was the person who trained new technicians, in the two separate hospitals.

 JUST BEING ARTSY THROUGH LIFE!

+MANY of the Community Art Projects are lifesize sculptures!
+Big and Heavy!
 Painting a 3D image is quite the challenge as you are working "around" an object and not a flat canvas so it becomes easier to forget details of the back and at the top or bottom----which also finds you working on your knees a lot!!!!-

 Curves, roughness and bumps are a true challenge for indicating straight lines or fluidity of design on sculptures.
-My renderings start as a simplistic drawing and then I try to paint in greatest detail always adding special elements, like Swarovski jewels or whatever I feel enhances the art--far more than what "a piece of submitted paper" reflects.
+My renderings start as a simplistic color pencil drawing and then I try to paint in greatest detail always adding special elements, like Swarovski jewels or whatever I feel enhances the art--far more than what "a piece of submitted paper" reflects.
 It sort of develops as I go.

 At times, I have even created my own paper mache characters like the clown's monkey Punky and the olde Parrot Crusty on the pirate gecko to mention a few--all baked in my oven at home.
 I use wire hangers and newspaper and paper clay the old fashioned way.
 And while some artists submit fascinating art on paper ----sometimes they can not produce as intended on the 3D image.
 I find a simple start enables a grande finale by comparison.